Get a quote in less than 2 mins

 You can choose from multiple levels of cover and hospital excess, and a range of extras.
 That means you could see large price gaps between the different policies.

-Bronze and Basic hospital cover will naturally end up being much cheaper, but you won’t be covered for some of the more common medical procedures, such as heart disease.
+For example, Bronze and Basic hospital cover will likely end up being much cheaper than Silver or Gold cover, but you may not be covered for some of the more common medical procedures, such as heart disease.

-That doesn’t mean you need to buy top tier Gold cover though.
+But that doesn’t necessarily mean you need to rush out and buy top-tier Gold cover.

 COMPARE & SAVE

-What pre-existing conditions impact the cost of health insurance for over 50s in Australia?
+What pre-existing conditions impact the cost of health insurance for over 50 year olds in Australia?

 This means you won’t be able to claim on any procedures or treatments until after that waiting period has been served… unless you’re switching from an equivalent cover.